 This was quite easy to do.
 We run our own pet service business and we started to offer a weekend service and take on more clients.
 This enabled us to throw more money at our debt and then, a bit later, our savings.

 I TOOK ON A SIDE HUSTLE

 In order to bring in some extra money I started matched betting.
 This had a HUGE impact on our finances.
 I averaged around £800 each month.
 It was perfect for me as I was able to fit it in around the kids and do it in my PJs if I wanted to!
-I then started to do low-risk casino too and I’ve also made a decent amount from that.

 WE HAVE AUTOMATED OUR SAVINGS

 After our debt had been paid off our focus turned to saving for our emergency fund.
 We want to save 6 months’ worth of expenses , which is approx £10k.
 We are almost there!
 Just £2.5k to go.
 The most effective way of saving for us is to automate it all.
 The money is automatically taken from my current account and transferred to our saving account.
 I just treat the savings like any other bill.
 Mentally, it’s easier that way.
 If I physically had to log into my account each week/month and transfer it I know I would never do it.